 Essentials recently joined a tasting webinar with Louella Matthews, head sommelier at Bibo Wine Bar in Double Bay, Sydney.
 Louella started her hospitality career in Orange before moving to Sydney, managing over 4000 wines at Rockpool Bar & Grill.
 A certified sommelier, she also regularly judges on the Australian Wine Show circuit.

-During the wine appreciation webinar, we tasted the Swift Cuvee NV #7 from Printhie Wines and 2017 Hill Park Chardonnay from Swinging Bridge.
+We tasted the Swift Cuvee NV #7 from Printhie Wines and 2017 Hill Park Chardonnay from Swinging Bridge.
 The Swift Cuvee is a single-vineyard blend of hand-harvested, whole bunch pressed chardonnay and pinot noir.
 Zesty, fresh and fragrant, it’s a fun way to kick off Friday quarantinis, it has a lovely soft mousse – rather than explosive bubbles – and just enough breadiness to offset the floral, slightly lemony palette.
 An absolute winner.

 The long-cellaring Hill Park chardonnay is winemaker Tom Ward’s flagship wine from Swinging Bridge, and gives every reason why the ABC (Anything But Chardonnay) club is seriously missing out.
 Elegant with full body, there’s an unexpected, but delicious minerality to the wine that evens out any suggestion of an 80s-big-hair and-shoulder-pads chardonnay of yore.
 Structured and sophisticated, there was sadness when the bottle ended.
 Louella says chardonnay and cuvee work well with nutty foods: she suggests roasted hazelnuts or macadamias in a goat’s cheese ravioli with a burnt butter sauce.